Complete UK Allergen Reference

 Important Notice

 This guide is for reference only.
-Always check with your local Environmental Health Officer (EHO) for specific requirements.
-Allergen information must be accurate and up-to-date.
-Regular staff training is essential for compliance.
+Check with your local Environmental Health Officer (EHO) for specific rules.
+Allergen information must be accurate and current.
+Regular staff training is needed for compliance.

 Natasha's Law Compliance Requirements

-What you need to know about allergen labeling in the UK and how to stay compliant with EHO requirements.
+What you need to know about allergen labeling in the UK and how to follow EHO rules.

 What You Must Do